Poison Idea: Reformation and recent events

 Jerry and Pig Champion resurrected Poison Idea again with new members in 2000 to record new material.
 This material was released in 2006 as The Latest Will and Testament LP.
-Prior to the album's release, on January 31, 2006, Tom "Pig Champion" Roberts was found dead in his home.
+Prior to the album's release, on the night of January 30, 2006, guitarist Tom "Pig Champion" Roberts died in his home in Portland, Oregon, at age 47.

 On October 6, 2008, Portland police arrested Steve "Thee Slayer Hippy" Hanford, 39, in connection with a string of pharmacy robberies in late summer.

 In 2015, Poison Idea released the LP Confuse & Conquer on Southern Lord Records.
 The album featured the return of former guitarist Eric "Vegetable" Olsen and is, as of 2022, their last studio LP.

 After a 19 month absence, the band returned for one show on July 21, 2018, at the Bossanova Ballroom in Portland, Oregon.
 It was in celebration of the release of Feel the Darkness 28 years prior.
 A remixed and remastered album including B-sides, outtakes, alternate mixes, plus Live in London, has been re-issued by American Leather / TKO Records.

 In December 2018, Metallica performed a cover of Poison Idea's "Taken By Surprise," a track from Feel the Darkness.

 It was stated that in Portland, at the Northwest Hesh Fest, September 19–21, 2019, the band would, "reportedly play their last-ever hometown show."

 Steven "Thee Slayer Hippy" Hanford, the band's former drummer, died of heart attack at age 50 on May 22, 2020.

 In 2022, Jerry A. Lang released a three-part autobiography entitled Black Heart Fades Blue through Rare Bird Books.